Lockheed Martin to receive $22,7 billion for production 255 F-35 aircraft

 All aircraft must be delivered by March 2023.

-According to Lockheed Martin, the F-35 is the most lethal, survivable and connected fighter aircraft ever built.
+According to Lockheed Martinthe F-35 is the most lethal, survivable and connected fighter aircraft ever built.
 More than a fighter jet, the F-35’s ability to collect, analyze and share data is a powerful force multiplier enhancing all airborne, surface and ground-based assets in the battlespace and enabling men and women in uniform to execute their mission and come home safe.

 To date, Lockheed Martin has delivered more than 280 F-35s, trained more than 580 pilots and 5,600 maintainers, and the F-35 fleet has surpassed more than 130,000 cumulative flight hours.

-If you wish to report grammatical or factual errors within our news articles, you can let us know by using the online feedback form.
+If you wish to report a grammatical or factual error in this article, please let us know by using the online form.

 Executive Editor